 - Use the express lane if you’re a senior citizen, PWD, pregnant woman, or 18 to 20 years old.

 The COMELEC Registration Process: How to Register as a Voter in the Philippines

 Now that you know what you should do before you register, it’s equally important to learn what to do during your voter's registration.

-The COMELEC requires Filipinos to personally file their application for voter’s registration at the Office of the Election Officer or local COMELEC office in the city or municipality where they currently live.
+The COMELEC requires Filipinos to personally file their application for voter’s registration at the Office of the Election Officer or local COMELEC office in the district, city, or municipality where they currently live.
 Typically, the office is located within or near your city or municipal hall.

 At the COMELEC office, find the queue for submitting the requirements for voter’s registration.
 The election officer will check your ID to verify your identity, place of residence, and registration status on the government agency’s database.

 Also, submit your accomplished voter’s registration application forms to the designated officer who will check them for completeness of the information.

 If your application form is good to go, you’ll be asked to proceed to the biometrics capture area.
 Line up at the first queue to have your photo taken.
 Just look straight at the webcam until the flash appears.
 You may ask the operator to show you your picture, so you can check if it’s captured correctly.